kleysonr/docker-openldap/README.md

 Overview
 -------------

-To Enable LDAP authentication/authorization on Pentaho, it's necessary a LDAP server as well as do some configurations on the BA Server.
+To enable LDAP authentication/authorization on Pentaho, it's necessary a LDAP server as well as do some configurations on the BA Server.

 This repository allows you to create a fully functional LDAP server using docker.